 Change in Driveway Paving

 A change in driveway paving is required at the entrance threshold within the property boundary to clearly show motorists they are crossing a pedestrian area.
-Between the property boundary and the kerb, the developer must construct the driveway pavement in accordance with the conditions, technical specifications and levels to be obtained from Council's Manager Works.
+Between the property boundary and the kerb, the developer must construct the driveway pavement in accordance with the conditions, technical specifications and levels to be obtained from Council's Development Engineering Manager.
 This requirement shall be reflected on the Construction Certificate plans and any supporting documentation.

 Bicycle Parking Facilities